 Jim is respected as an effective litigation strategist with full command of the facts, the applicable laws and regulations, and the business objectives of his clients.
 Whether he is pursuing remedies in court or achieving prompt, cost-effective resolutions through negotiation, Jim has a reputation for working collaboratively and efficiently with all parties to a dispute while fiercely advocating on his client’s behalf.

-Jim has been honored for many consecutive years as a Massachusetts Super Lawyer and has authored numerous articles published in the Massachusetts Law Review and Massachusetts Lawyers Weekly.
-He is an elected fellow of the Massachusetts Historical Society and a celebrated author of two widely acclaimed books chronicling key perspectives and historical moments of the Lincoln presidency: Our One Common Country: Abraham Lincoln and the Hampton Roads Peace Conference of 1865 (a finalist for the annual Lincoln Prize), and the newly released Lincoln’s White House: The People’s House in Wartime.
+Jim has been honored for many consecutive years as a Massachusetts Super Lawyer and has authored articles published in the Massachusetts Law Review and Massachusetts Lawyers Weekly.
+He is an elected fellow of the Massachusetts Historical Society and an award winning author of two widely acclaimed books chronicling the Lincoln presidency: Our One Common Country: Abraham Lincoln and the Hampton Roads Peace Conference of 1865 (a finalist for the annual Lincoln Prize for the best book of the year on Lincoln or the Civil War), and Lincoln’s White House: The People’s House in Wartime, which won the Lincoln Prize and the Abraham Lincoln Institute's annual book award.